Michaelangel007/blog/README.md

 > Compared to graphics processing units, they are designed explicitly for a higher volume of reduced precision computation (e.g. as little as 8-bit precision) with higher IOPS per watt, and lack hardware for rasterisation/texture mapping.

 You'll notice that the BitCoin "miners" went through the same migration path a few years back as well: CPU -> GPU -> ASIC.
-No one uses CPU's for BitCoin mining because searching/generating the hashes/key is S-L-O-W compared to ASICs.
+No one uses CPU's for BitCoin mining because searching/generating the (Mega or Kilo) hashes/second is [S-L-O-W](https://en.bitcoin.it/wiki/Non-specialized_hardware_comparison) compared to [ASICs.](https://en.bitcoin.it/wiki/Mining_hardware_comparison)

 One of these little guys ...